write-the-docs-quorum/quorum-meetups/zoom-coordinator-guide.md

 Florida - https://www.meetup.com/write-the-docs-florida/
 Ottawa/Montreal, CAN - http://www.meetup.com/Write-The-Docs-YOW-Ottawa/
 Philadelphia, PA - https://www.writethedocs.org/meetups/philly/

+NOTE:
+This meeting will be recorded.
+Also be advised that the Zoom room for this meeting is capped at 100 attendees.
+If more than 100 individuals RSVP for the event, only the first 100 attendees who enter the Zoom room will be able to attend.
 ```

 For the event description, use this template for the **West Coast Quorum**: